jariolaine/apex-blog/README.md

 ## Upgrade
 Existing application version must be Release v4.4.20220326 or later.

+Before starting the upgrade, backup the application parsing schema data and objects.

 ### Import Applications
 1. Access your target APEX workspace
 2. Select the Application Builder